SQL Notebook

 );

-- Correlated subquery: It runs once for every row in the outer query (
+- Correlated subquery: it runs once for every row in the outer query (

 parking_history). - If NO matching record is found in the inner query (